 Leveraging technology for prevention

-Confirmation of payee (CoP) plays a pivotal role in thwarting APP fraud attempts.
-CoP allows organisations to cross-reference account numbers, sort codes, and account names to ensure they match.
 By conducting these checks before initiating payment runs, businesses can identify inconsistencies and prevent funds from reaching fraudulent accounts; serving as a robust authentication layer.
-Any name mismatch triggers an alert, prompting the payer to verify the
+Any name mismatch triggers an alert, prompting the payer to verify the transaction.
+ANV thwarts social engineering tactics used by fraudsters and enhances traceability in case of a breach.

-If this victim’s team had decided to make a payment, the CoP feature would have been crucial in protecting the organisation.
+If this victim’s team had decided to make a payment, the ANV feature would have been crucial in protecting the organisation.
 It would have flagged the inconsistencies between the account name and the person being paid, stopping the payment from being authorised until these details were reviewed.

 APP fraud poses significant risks to businesses of all sizes and industries.
 However, with a proactive approach that combines employee education and technology-driven solutions, organisations can mitigate the risk of falling victim to these sophisticated schemes.

-Find out more about confirmation of payee, and ways you can detect suspicious transactions before they are made, with our Fraud & Error Prevention Suite.
+Find out more about Account Name Verification, and ways you can detect suspicious transactions before they are made, with our Fraud & Error Prevention Suite.